Deltares-research/FAIR-data-reproducible-project-from-scratch/EXERCISE.md

 > At the time of writing (2024-03-06), cookiecutter didn't automatically install
 > a dependency ``jinja2-time``.
 Therefore this package has to be added manually.

-## TODO: Now check your toml file again

 Inspect your folder again.
 Pixi created a hidden folder ``.pixi`` and a ``pixi.lock`` file, containing the python environment and text representation of the exact state of the python environment contents.
+Now open your ``pixi.toml`` file again.
+This will now contain cookiecutter as its dependency!

 We'll add DVC.
 During the creation of this course, we found that dvc tended to install an older version by default, therefore it is best to force installing